This Article will Force You to Question Everything You Know about OCD

 The Look, Lock, Label & Leave System works by removing that doubt and uncertainty.

-We accomplish this by applying a unique stimulus for each thing we check, at the time of checking.
+We accomplish this by applying a unique code image for each thing we check, at the time of checking.
 Then we ‘label’ this stimulus to a body part.

-Thus when your client starts to worry about the front door being unlocked, all he has to do is revisit that particular body part that holds the stimulus.
+Thus when your client starts to worry about the front door being unlocked, all he has to do is revisit that particular body part that holds that coded image.

-This stimulus will reaffirm that the door is locked and that he can continue to go about his business.
+This image will reaffirm that the door is locked and that he can continue to go about his business.
 Without any fear.
 Without any worry.
 Without any anxiety.

 Here’s What We’ll Cover- The Memory Miracle